 So, how does it work in a nutshell?

 When using NLPCraft you will be dealing with three main components:

-NLPCraft employs model-as-a-code approach where entire data model is an implementation of NCModel Java interface that can be developed using any JVM programming language like Java, Scala, Kotlin or Groovy.
-Data model defines named entities, various configuration properties as well as intents that use defined named entities.
+NLPCraft employs a model-as-a-code approach where everything you do in NLPCraft is part of your source code.
+Data model is simply an implementation of NCModel Java interface that can be developed using any JVM programming language like Java, Scala, Kotlin or Groovy.
+Data model defines named entities, various configuration properties as well as intents to interpret user input.
 Model-as-a-code natively supports any software lifecycle tools and frameworks in Java ecosystem.

-Typically, declarative portion of the model will be stored in a separate JSON or YAML file for simpler maintenance.
+Declarative portion of the model can be stored in a separate JSON or YAML file for simpler maintenance.
 There are no practical limitation on how complex or simple a model can be, or what other tools it can use.
-Data models use comprehensive intent-based matching.
+Data models use intents to match the user input.

 To use data model it has to be deployed into a data probe.

 Data probe is a light-weight container designed to securely deploy and manage user data models.
 Each probe can deploy and manage multiple models and many probes can be connected to the REST server (or a cluster of REST servers).
 The main purpose of the data probe is to separate data model hosting from managing REST calls from the clients.
 While you would typically have just one REST server, you may have multiple data probes deployed in different geo-locations and configured differently.

 Data probes can be deployed and run anywhere as long as there is an ingress connectivity from the REST server, and are typically deployed in DMZ or close to your target data sources: on-premise, in the cloud, etc. Data probe uses strong 256-bit encryption and ingress only connectivity for communicating with the REST server.